HaileyJessee/IT1000-Final-Project/README.md

 ---
 # Knowledge Obtained Through Coding

-Going into IT, I thought I wouldn't be good at coding due to it being claimed one of the hsarder things to do in this field.
+Going into IT, I thought I wouldn't be good at coding due to it being claimed one of the harder things to do in this field.
 I was pleasently proved wrong and love coding.
 Find out more about my [Favorite Project](https://github.com/HaileyJessee/IT1000-Final-Project/new/master)I did while taking IT1000.

 ---
 # Involvement